 The best free Baby Yoda pumpkin stencils in a variety of styles for all skill levels!
-Keep reading to get 13 printable pumpkin templates with a favorite new Star Wars character – The Child from The Mandalorian!
+Keep reading to get 13 printable pumpkin templates with a favorite Star Wars character – Grogu, also known as The Child from The Mandalorian!

 Baby Yoda, The Child, that cute little guy from The Mandalorian…they all mean the same thing to anyone talking about him.
 For me, it’s just Baby Yoda.

 Edited to add: Ok, now we all know that his name is Grogu.
 He’ll always be Baby Yoda to me.

 I think Halloween is the best time of year to show your love and appreciation for what might be the most hyped Star Wars character ever.